upsidedownlabs/upsidedownlabs.github.io/hardware/bioamp/muscle-bioamp-patchy/index.rst

 .. todo:: Add image here

-Connect the Muscle BioAmp Patchy to gel electrodes (Don't peel the plastic backing from the electrodes at this moment).
+Snap the Muscle BioAmp Patchy on the gel electrodes (Don't peel the plastic backing from the electrodes at this moment).

 Step 3: Skin Preparation
 =============================